marco-trovato/web-knock/README.md

 ## What is it

-web-knock is a simple alternative to port-knocking, to help protect the SSH access to your server.
+web-knock is a simple alternative to port-knocking, to keep some ports on your server open only and help to avoid brute-force attacks.

+**Note: this script is not an authentication method.** So please do not consider it a substitute to public key authentication, or PAM module for TOTP/2FA authentication, nor a substitute for brute force protection like fail2ban/SSHGuard.
+You are still encouraged to change the standard SSH port, and/or apply all the required security measures to protect your server.

+## Use case

-Protection standard "Fail2ban" effectively blocks brute-force attacks, but also creates huge jails of IPs for large botnets with different IPs, by reading and updating this database of banned addresses at every connection. web-knock takes a different approach by allowing **only your IP** to connect to your VPS.
+Protection standard "fail2ban" effectively blocks brute-force attacks, but in the process it also creates huge jails of IPs for large botnets with different IPs, by reading and updating this database of banned addresses at every connection. web-knock takes a different approach by allowing **only your IP** to connect to your VPS.

 Static IP and dynamic DNS are the best solution for this, but they are not free (even Entrydns and Dnsexit services, which are free, allow only a limited number of requests per month), and *iptables* doesn't even supports Dynamic DNS addresses as firewall rule.

-But even if you have a fixed IP at home, or already have a Dynamic DNS, **what if you are on the go with your mobile phone?**
+And even if you have a fixed IP at home, or already have a Dynamic DNS, **what if you are on the go with your mobile phone?**

-With web-knock you can quickly add yourself to a whitelist, similarly as port knocking does, but without needing any specific client or extra configuration.
+With web-knock you can quickly add yourself to a whitelist, similarly as port knocking does, and without needing any specific client or extra configuration.
+Only a web browser is requried.

-**Please note this script is not a substitute to public key authentication, nor fail2ban.** You are still encouraged to change the standard SSH port, and/or apply all the suggested security measures to protect your server.

 ## How it works